 This brings the ME blood donation policy in line with other relapsing conditions or neurological conditions of unknown or uncertain origin, such as multiple sclerosis and Parkinson’s disease.

-Stress can weaken the immune system making it more susceptible to viral infections but stress cannot cause diseases.
+Stress can weaken the immune system making it more susceptible to viral infections but stress cannot cause disease.

 FND/ME are not psychiatric disorders.
 The latest scientific technology have identified biological markers providing concrete evidence that these diseases are not psychological or psychobiosocial.

-Can FND/ME be cured with exercise and cognitive behavioural therapy (CBT)?
+Can FND & ME/CFS be cured with exercise and cognitive behavioural therapy (CBT)?

 A disease cannot be cured by CBT and exercise.
 Faulty thoughts do not cause diseases, they are caused by pathogens.